 What does the Learning team look like?
-How is it organized, and how does it get its job done?
+How is it organized, and how does it get the job done?
 Let's find out!

 The Learning team's mission is to provide the best education experience possible.
-They have several objectives, which we can summarize like this:
+They have several objectives:

-Craft content: This involves designing, planning, and creating text and course videos, as well as exercises, projects, and assessments.
-To create this content, we recruit and train external experts.
+Craft content: designing, planning, and creating text and course videos, as well as exercises, projects, and assessments.
+We recruit and train experts to create content.

-Ensure continuous maintenance: Courses and learning paths must be kept up to date.
-This can be a challenge because many types of technology evolves quickly, but it has to be done.
+Ensure continuous maintenance: courses and learning paths are kept up-to-date, which is challenging as technology evolves quickly.
 Luckily, our users often contact us when they come across a mistake.

-Instructional designers use their knowledge of educational theory to create our learning paths, including courses and projects.
-They help subject matter experts, meaning our external experts, present material in a compelling, well-researched way, so students learn the most!
+Learning designers use their knowledge of educational theory to create our learning paths, including courses and projects.
+They help subject matter experts (our external experts) present material in a compelling, well-researched way to optimize student learning!

-The video team consists of specialists who organize video shoots and edit content to create great video courses.
-They work from pre-production through post-production on each course.
-Over time, they have developed some instructional design skills, allowing them to make important educational decisions while editing.
+The Multimedia Learning team consists of specialists who produce instructional videos, audio tracks, static or animated visuals, and any other type of multimedia content to create great courses.
+They work on each course, from pre-production to post-production.
+Over time, they have developed some instructional design skills, allowing them to make important educational decisions while creating multimedia content.

 The Learning team has fewer (but important) meetings.
-Most of them happen every Tuesday making this the only day people must come to the office.
-They are allowed to work remotely on the other days if they wish.
+Most of them happen on Tuesdays, making this the only day people must come to the office.
+They’re allowed to work remotely on the other days if they wish.

-Retros (1 hour every two weeks): This is a retrospective meeting where we talk about how we work and not what we are working on.
-We freely express the factors that enabled us to do a great job, what didn’t help, and what problems we expect to encounter in the future.
-Then we decide what we are going to do for the next two weeks to improve our professional experience.
+Retros (1 hour every two weeks): This is a retrospective meeting where the Learning team talks about how they work and not what they’re working on.
+They freely express the factors that enabled them to do a great job, what didn’t help, and what problems they expect to encounter in the future.
+Then the team decides what they’re going to do for the next two weeks to improve their professional experience.

-Final review (1 hour every Friday): We gather to review our new content before publication.
-Once they are approved, our courses and paths can be published on the platform.
+Final review (1 hour every Friday): The team meets to review new content before publication.
+Once approved, the new courses and paths can be published on the platform.

-We also have more spontaneous meetings whenever we need to talk. 😛They can happen at any time - in the open space, or one of the smaller rooms if we need a quieter space.
+There are also more spontaneous meetings whenever the team needs to talk. 😛They can happen at any time - in the open space or one of the smaller rooms if they need somewhere quieter.

-The Learning team hosts all its documentation on Notion, our wiki at OpenClassrooms.
-Here is an overview of the summary of the Education section:
+The Learning team hosts all its documentation on Notion, our OpenClassrooms wiki.
+Here’s an overview of the Learning section summary: